mdn/content/files/en-us/web/api/editcontext/updatecharacterbounds/index.md

 The `characterboundsupdate` event is the only time you need to call the `updateCharacterBounds()` method.

-The character bounds information is then used by the operating system to correctly position the {{glossary("IME")}} (Input Method Editor) window when needed.
+The character bounds information is then used by the operating system to correctly position the {{glossary("Input Method Editor")}} (IME) window when needed.
 This is especially important in situations where the operating system can't automatically detect the position and size of the characters, such as when rendering text in a `<canvas>` element.

 ### Avoid sudden jumps in the IME window position